| East-West Line disruption (Sep 2024) |

 On safety, the Minister emphasised that it remains a top priority and will never be compromised.
 The LTA enforces strict safety standards and regularly audits rail operators to ensure compliance.
 Redundancies are built into key systems, and established processes are in place to manage and respond to emergencies.

 On reliability, the Minister noted that all MRT lines surpass the target of 1 million train-kilometres MKBF, a significant improvement from the 67,000 train-km average in 2012.
-This progress is credited to the efforts of rail operators and workers over the past decade, and key infrastructure upgrades done by LTA.
+This progress is credited to the efforts of rail operators and workers over the past decade, and key infrastructure upgrades done by the LTA.

 On resilience, the Minister praised the efforts of bus operators and ground staff in managing the disruption, and affirmed LTA’s commitment to ongoing rail network expansions over the next decade that would increase capacity and provide more transport options, thereby improving resilience.